Research Assistant Resume Examples

 - Excellent communication and interpersonal skills

-- Proven track record of successfully managing clinical trials and ensuring regulatory compliance
+- Track record of successfully managing clinical trials and ensuring regulatory compliance

 Biomedical Research Assistant